Gerschenkron effect: History

 What is now called the “Gerschenkron effect” have first appeared in 1947 and was further explained and used in a study A Dollar Index of Soviet Machinery Output in 1951 by Alexander Gerschenkron.
 Using actual data of United States machinery output in different years, it, empirically, showed that the substantial economic growth of the Soviet Union was due to index number bias; a Laspeyres index calculated on basis of 1926-27 had overstated the real expansion.
 It was shown for an industrial production index, however, it would be the same for price indices with differently weighted volume indices.
 That finding proved Soviet economic growth in the first half of 20th century to be subject to inappropriate technique, rather than false statistics.
 Which had a great political importance at that time as it deflated the economic growth of the biggest communist economy at that time.

 The “Gerschenkron effect” can be observed throughout the history.
 It is, however, connected with technological growth; e.g. industrial revolution.
 Because of tremendous technological development, thus, disproportional change in prices for different goods, the “Gerschenkron effect” has become even more pronounced in the second half of 20th century.
 Meaning, that the true economic growth was massively overstated if older prices were taken as base of the index.
 Therefore, both cross-country and cross-time comparisons has become rather challenging.
-Consider concurrent economic growth, especially of high-tech companies, the challenge will become greater.
+Considering concurrent economic growth, especially of high-tech companies, the challenge will become greater.
+According to Gerschenkron, a country that experiences the industrialization process late progresses faster than the countries that industrialize early when it makes its industrialization move.
+The success and thus the speed of late industrialized countries have been possible with the use of modern technology.

+The late industrialized countries, which had the chance to compete with the early industrializing countries through modern technology and managed to have a large share in the world markets, adopted a strategy of concentrating on industries where technology is important in order to reach these countries.
+For example; In the second half of the 19th century, the technologies used in heavy industries in Russia and Germany developed rapidly and as the developing technology required large-scale enterprises, the scale of the factories in these countries also increased.
+Alexander Gerschenkron emphasized that the later a country industrializes, the larger the factory scale and capital-output ratio required.